openphacts/ops-search/README.md

 If a `type` was specified (match by type), then in the the generated query the properties are individually made `OPTIONAL`, if not, all the specified properties must be present in the graph (match by pattern).

+## API defaults

+The API has a fuzziness setting of 1 to allow for simple mispellings of eg Aspirin to Asprin.
+The `label` field has also been boosted by 2 which means that it takes precedence over other fields.

 ## Request and Response